smaroukis/shared-learning-arduino/README.md

 ## License

 The content of this project itself is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/).

+Other licenses for re-used code are given as required, which superseed the license above.